Mohini: Worship

 On the fifth day of Brahmotsavam, Venkateshwara is dressed as Mohini and paraded in a grand procession.

 In Goa, Mohini is worshipped as Mahalasa or Mahalasa Narayani.
-She is the Kuladevi (family goddess) of many Hindus from western and southern India, including Goud Saraswat Brahmins, Karhade Brahmins, Daivajnas and Bhandaris.
+She is the kuladevi (family goddess) of many Hindus from western and southern India, including Goud Saraswat Brahmins, Karhade Brahmins, Daivajnas and Bhandaris.
 The chief temple of Mahalasa Narayani is at Mardol, Goa, though her temples also exist in the states of Karnataka, Kerala, Maharashtra, and Gujarat.
 Mahalasa has four hands, carrying a Trishula, a sword, a severed head, and a drinking bowl.
 She stands on a prostrate man or demon, as a tiger or lion licks blood dripping from the severed head.
 Goud Saraswat Brahmins as well as Vaishnavas from Goa and South Canara identify her with Mohini and call her Narayani and Rahu-matthani, the slayer of Rahu, as told in the Bhavishya Purana.

 Mahalasa is also called Mhalsa, the consort of Khandoba, a local incarnation of Shiva.
 As the consort of Khandoba, her chief temple - the Mohiniraj temple - is located at Nevasa, where she is worshiped as a four-armed goddess and identified with Mohini.
 Mhalsa is often depicted with two arms and accompanying Khandoba on his horse or standing besides him.

-The central icon of the Jaganmohini-Kesava Swany temple at Ryali, discovered buried underground by the king in the 11th century, represents the male Vishnu in the front, while the back of the icon is the female Jagan-Mohini ("one who deludes the world") or Mohini, with a female hairdo and figure.
+The central icon of the Jaganmohini-Kesava Swany temple at Ryali, discovered buried underground by the king in the 11th century, represents the male Vishnu in the front, while the back of the icon is the female Jagan-Mohini ("one who deludes the world") or Mohini, with a female hairstyle and figure.
 A Sthala Purana tells that the flower in Mohini's hair fell at Ryali ("fall" in Telugu) when Mohini was being chased by Shiva.

+Ariyannur in Kerala's Thrissur district is the site of the ancient Harikanyaka Temple.
+Here, Mohini is present as 'Hari Kanyaka', that is, the virgin form of the goddess.
+Religious iconography shows a four-armed deity, holding the conch and discus in the upper arms, the pot of nectar (amrita) in her lower right hand, with the lower left arm placed on her waist.
+This temples is regarded to have been built by Perumthachan, Kerala's legendary architect, and had authority over thirty two of the surrounding temples.
+Famed for its intricate sculptures, murals, and craftsmanship, it is currently a protected monument under the Archeological Survey of India.

+Chemmanadu Sri Krishna Garuda Mahavishnu Temple, situated in Tiruvaniyoor in Kerala's Ernakulam district is another temple in the state where Mohini is worshiped.